xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

     - "/katalon-studio/docs/database-settings/"
 description:
 ---
-This document shows which kind of databases and how to use each one that Katalon Studio supports in Data-driven testing (DDT).
+This document shows which kind of databases and how to use database sources that Katalon Studio supports in Data-driven testing.

 To define a global database connection to be used in other features of Katalon Studio, access the settings at **Project > Settings > Database**.